 ITEM 17.
-Voting Client Securities

-PIMCO's Proxy Voting Policies and Procedures
+Voting Client Securities PIMCO's Proxy Voting Policies and Procedures considering Client proxies, PIMCO may determine not to vote a proxy in certain circumstances in accordance with its fiduciary duties or its agreement with a Client.

 PIMCO has adopted a written proxy voting policy (the "Proxy Policy") as required under the Advisers Act.